 If someone takes an interest in your artwork, give them a reason to buy it.
 Some people want to buy from you but they need an excuse.
 That’s where selling comes in.

-It’s the people who need a gentle nudge to buy your art that makes all the difference to your profit at the end of a day.
+It’s the people who need a gentle nudge to buy your art that makes all the difference to your profit at the end of the day.

 Learn to Tell a Story